hasanozcelik12/wave-animation-project/README.md

 ### I designed a simple project made using html css and javascript
-javascript event and class addition and subtraction features are used
+Basic javascript codes were used while preparing this project.

 ## Screen
 ![](screen.gif)